-Hiiii it’s been nothing buy grey and rain here, and I’ve been shivering for 3 days straight, so I think it might be time for a banger of a hot chocolate recipe.
-My method is a little strange on the surface, but I swear it yields an incredible end result.
-I like hot cocoa and cocoa/cacao powder-based drinks, but sometimes you need the richness that only full-on chocolate can bring.
-I can’t be bothered to batch cook a syrup/homemade dry mix for my hot chocolate needs because I’m a do-it-in-the-moment-while-it-still-feels-special kinda person (slash I never plan ahead for anything in life lol).
-So after casually throwing together some evening sips for my man and I, I figured it would be time to take notes and share my “research” here.
+It’s been nothing buy grey and rain here, and I feel like I’ve been shivering for 3 days straight.
+Perfect timing for a banger of a hot chocolate recipe.
+My method is a little strange on the surface, but it yields an incredible end result.
+I like hot cocoa and cocoa/cacao powder-based drinks, but sometimes you need the richness that only actual chocolate can bring.

 Basically I ask you to blend all the ingredients, including non-melted chocolate, in the blender before heating.
-You hear clicks and pulses coming from the blender as it negotiates the chocolate and coconut butter chunks.
+You hear clicks and pulses coming from the blender as it chops through the chocolate and coconut butter chunks.
 Once the chocolate is visibly integrated throughout as little flecks, you heat the mixture up.
 Those flecks and coconut butter bits slowly melt away dreamily into the milk as you whisk.
-There is steam and froth and the most luscious texture.
 Coconut butter and dates make this almost caramel-y.
-The instant and deep gratification with this one is so real.
-Maybe if you make this one, you’ll want some reads to cozy up to as well?
-Here’s a few below that I enjoyed this week.
-Be well, all <3
+Hope you love it!

-The new Bon Iver album is dope.
-This interview with Justin Vernon about the years that went into its creation and the weirdness of fame is also great.
+This interview with Justin Vernon about the years that went into the latest album creation and the weirdness of fame is great.

 Sometimes, if I’ve been on a long streak of photo editing or just general computer use, I start to get that weird double/blurry vision, and know that I need to step back into the real world for a bit.
 Lauren spells out so many great tips to protect your eyes from excessive screen exposure.

-Even more on that umami tip: everything you’ve ever wanted to know about traditional soy sauce, its origins, and classification.
+Even more on that umami thing: everything you’ve ever wanted to know about traditional soy sauce, its origins, and classification.
 Kind of makes me want to seek out some premium, more traditionally produced brands.
-Also, Fuchsia Dunlop is the coolest.

 The “Life Skill” series on Rookie Mag’s site is the perfect mix of fun and wise, and this breakdown of the Minor Life Emergency Kit (modelled on a bride’s survival kit) follows suit: “…a kit for a person who has no interest in marriage but is very interested in spilling taco sauce on any and all new shirts.”